-- The Executive Appeal Committee shall consist of at least five persons appointed by the Executive Committee.
-The Executive Committee will choose from a pool of EAC members, ensuring that conflicts of interest are avoided. - 2.
-The applicant member may appeal the decision of the Executive Director to the Alberta Schools' Athletic Association Executive Appeal Committee (hereinafter referred to as the Executive Appeal Committee) by filing a written Notice of Appeal with the Executive Appeal Committee within 30 clear days from the date of the Executive Director's decision. - 3.
-Appeals to be heard at an Executive Appeal Committee meeting must be submitted, along with all required information uploads, seven calendar days prior to the Executive Appeal Committee meeting in question i.e. if a meeting is schedule for Thursday at 9 a.m., all required documentation must be received by 9 a.m. the previous Thursday. - 4.
-The Notice of Appeal must be accompanied by a \$200 fee of which \$50 will be a non-refundable processing fee and \$150 will be refunded if the appeal is upheld.
-Further, the Notice of Appeal shall: - a) clearly set out the Bylaw and/or Policy at issue; - b) clearly and concisely state the grounds upon which the applicant requests an interpretation of or an exemption from the Bylaw and/or Policy at issue; - c) clearly and concisely state the grounds upon which the applicant member appeals the decision of the Compliance Officer in the case of Transfer Appeals and the Executive Director in all other appeals; - d) specify whether the applicant member wishes to proceed by special conference call meeting or at the next regularly scheduled meeting of the Executive Appeal Committee as indicated on the ASAA wall calendar provided to each member school. - e) identify all documentation that will be presented in support of the appeal; - f) be signed by the school principal or administrator of the applicant member; and - g) be sent in copy form by the Executive Director to the zone secretary in which the matter in issue originated. - 5.
-Upon receipt of the Notice of Appeal in compliance with paragraphs 1. and 2. of this section, the Executive Appeal Committee shall hear the applicant member's appeal. - 6.
-During the course of the appeal, the Executive Appeal Committee may consider materials not previously considered by the Compliance Officer in the case of transfer appeals and the zone executive and/or Executive Director in the case of all other appeals. - 7.
-In the event that the applicant member wishes to proceed by special conference call meeting, the applicant member shall pay to the ASAA a deposit in the amount of \$750 (seven hundred and fifty dollars) of which \$250 is non refundable if the appeal is successful.
-In the event that the applicant member fails to pay the said deposit to the ASAA or fails to reimburse the ASAA for the actual cost of the conference call as aforesaid, the appeal shall be dismissed unless the applicant member, before proceeding with the conference call meeting, elects to proceed by fax appeal, or the next regularly scheduled meeting of the Executive Committee as indicated on the ASAA wall calendar provided to each member school by the ASAA and files written notice of that intention with the Executive Committee within 30 clear days from the date of the Executive Director's decision.
+- A. The Executive Appeal Committee shall consist of at least five persons appointed by the Executive Committee.
+The Executive Committee will choose from a pool of EAC members, ensuring that conflicts of interest are avoided. - B. The applicant member may appeal the decision of the Executive Director to the Alberta Schools' Athletic Association Executive

+- Appeal Committee (hereinafter referred to as the Executive Appeal Committee) by filing a written Notice of Appeal with the Executive Appeal Committee within 30 clear days from the date of the Executive Director's decision. - C. Appeals to be heard at an Executive Appeal Committee meeting must be submitted, along with all required information uploads, seven calendar days prior to the Executive Appeal Committee meeting in question i.e. if a meeting is schedule for Thursday at 9 a.m., all required documentation must be received by 9 a.m. the previous Thursday. - D. The Notice of Appeal must be accompanied by a \$200 fee of which \$50 will be a non-refundable processing fee and \$150 will be refunded if the appeal is upheld.
+Further, the Notice of Appeal shall: - i. clearly set out the Bylaw and/or Policy at issue; - ii. clearly and concisely State the grounds upon which the applicant requests an interpretation of or an exemption from the Bylaw and/or Policy at issue; - iii.clearly and concisely State the grounds upon which the applicant member appeals the decision of the Compliance Officer in the case of Transfer Appeals and the Executive Director in all other appeals; - iv. specify whether the applicant member wishes to proceed by special conference call meeting or at the next regularly scheduled meeting of the Executive Appeal Committee as indicated on the ASAA wall calendar provided to each member school. - v. require both the principal's and the parent/student Acknowledgement Form to be uploaded in their completed form before the appeal can be addressed as per (Section IV 1.
+School Eligibility). - vi. identify all documentation that will be presented in support of the appeal; - vii. be signed by the school Principal or administrator of the applicant member; and - viii. be sent in copy form by the Executive Director to the Zone secretary in which the matter in issue originated. - E. Upon receipt of the Notice of Appeal in compliance with paragraphs A. and B. of this section, the Executive Appeal Committee shall hear the applicant member's appeal. - F. During the course of the appeal, the Executive Appeal Committee may consider materials not previously considered by the Compliance Officer in the case of transfer appeals and the Zone Executive and/or Executive Director in the case of all other appeals. - G. In the event that the applicant member wishes to proceed by special conference call meeting, the applicant member shall pay to the ASAA a deposit in the amount of \$750 (seven hundred and fifty dollars) of which \$250 is non refundable if the appeal is successful.
+In the event